drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### The two Forms were Found in X-ray Determinations
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.

-The two forms have been experimentally observed in crystallographic studies.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/two-forms-were-found-x-ray-determinations-5b14a554'><i class='fa fa-play' aria-hidden='true'></i></button>The two forms have been experimentally observed in crystallographic studies.
 Small variations of energies accompany this process, and the carboxy group can easily fluctuate between the two positions.
 Molecular modeling studies show that the pseudo-axial form is more stable than the pseudo-equatorial one (difference of energy of about 2.9 kJ/mol).
 *[Molecular modeling]: A field that models molecular behavior with theoretical methods and computational techniques.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer